cuteday/KiRaRay/README.md

 #### Build

 This project uses cmake to build, no additional setting is needed.
+For testing, HDR environment images can be downloaded at [sIBL Archive](http://www.hdrlabs.com/sibl/archive.html).

 ### Common Issues